brylevkirill/notes/Machine Learning.md

   - low-sample-size data
   - non-metric-space data

   **challenges**
-  - How to decide autonomously which representation is best for target knowledge?
+  - How to decide which representation is best for target knowledge?
   - How to tell genuine regularities from chance occurrences?
   - How to exploit pre-existing domain knowledge knowledge?
   - How to learn with limited computational resources?